Letter Grade to Percentage Converter

 | 49% | F | Still below the usual 60% pass mark. |

-This lookup table is especially useful because many real searches are phrased exactly this way: what letter grade is 76%, what letter grade is 71, 87% letter grade, 69% letter grade, and so on.
-In practice, most of these questions can be answered instantly once the standard band boundaries are visible in one place.
+This lookup table is useful for common questions such as what letter grade is 76%, what letter grade is 71%, 87% letter grade, and 69% letter grade.
+In most cases, the answer is immediate once the grade boundaries are visible in one place.

 The most important caution is that borderline scores behave differently at different schools.
 A score like 89.9% is a good example.
 On a strict scale with no rounding, it stays B+.
 At a school that rounds to the nearest whole number before assigning the letter, that same number might become 90% and therefore A-.
 The same issue appears with 62.5%, 92.31%, or other decimals that sit near a cutoff line.